johanvandegriff/jjv.sh/content/blog/my-story-by-johan-vandegriff.md

 ---
-title: "My Story by Johan Vandegriff (told thru limericks (as if that wasnt obvious))"
+title: "My Story by Johan Vandegriff (told through limericks (as if that wasn't obvious))"
 date: 2017-10-06T15:00:00-04:00
 tags: ["featured"]
 ---